Tips for Searching Jobs For Over 50

 Stereotype Buster: Prepare positive evidence of intergenerational work collaborations

-To show what you work well with people of all ages including younger bosses, drop references about this into your answers during the interview.
-For instance you might refer to the refreshing changes made to a previous company when a younger team leader was appointed and brought renewed vigour to the team.
+To show what you work well with people of all ages, including younger bosses, refer to this in your answers during the interview.
+For instance you might refer to the refreshing changes made to a previous company when a younger team leader was appointed and brought a great balance to the team.

 Stereotype 5: Too expensive